 The RAF have said that the proposed site is the only one that fulfils all the regulations, but never is it explained clearly what these regulations are.
 Surly they should be made to explain their assumptions.
 Furthermore, there is a line of trees alongside the small stream to the north and north east of the Tactical Medical Wing site.
 I would want to know that these trees which help to screen the proposed metal gantry would have a condition that they must not be removed.
 More importantly I would like to suggest that the new radar tower should be sited within the main area of the Station.
 If the open land south of the runway has been considered and found unsuitable the reasons need to be explained.
-Another possible site would be within the security area of the station, accessible to power and connectivity.
+Another possible site would be within the boundary of the station to the north west, in the field area to the east of Gateway House.
+This is within the security area of the station, accessible to power and connectivity.